Rynoxx/sentora-whmcs/README.md

 # README #
 _A WHMCS module for the Sentora control Panel AND a Sentora module for WHMCS_
+_These modules allow WHMCS to create users, suspend, unsuspend, terminate, change password and change packages on Sentora_

 WHMCS Module tested on version 5.3.12 and 5.3.13, OS: CentOS 6.5
 Sentora Module tested on Sentora 1.0.0, OS: CentOS 7